 Mounting to Your Cockpit

-Here’s something counter-intuitive about mounting systems: universal mounts often require additional spacing hardware, whilst manufacturer-specific brackets provide cleaner integration.
+Universal mounts often require additional spacing hardware, whilst manufacturer-specific brackets provide cleaner integration.
 The Simucube/MiGE mounting pattern (70mm horizontal spacing, M5 threaded holes) has become the de facto standard for mid-to-high tier DDUs.

 Grid DDU5 includes Simucube-direct brackets in the box, allowing bolt-on installation without adapters or spacing washers.
 Apex GT3R requires separate bracket purchase (£25-35), but this approach provides flexibility for non-Simucube wheelbases.
 Fanatec users need 50mm spacing brackets with custom mounting solutions.

 VESA 75×75 and 100×100 mounting patterns offer maximum versatility.
-Monitor arms (£20-30) provide adjustability that fixed brackets can’t match—six degrees of freedom for positioning, easy removal for cockpit reconfiguration, and tool-free adjustment during racing sessions.
+Monitor arms (£20-30) provide adjustability that fixed brackets can’t match – six degrees of freedom for positioning, easy removal for cockpit reconfiguration, and tool-free adjustment during racing sessions.
 What I’ve been reading on RaceDepartment forums is that monitor arm mounts often provide more adjustability than manufacturer brackets, especially for non-standard cockpit configurations.

 The trade-off comes in rigidity.
 Direct-mount brackets eliminate flex and vibration but lock you into fixed positioning.
 Monitor arms introduce potential vibration points, particularly with heavier DDUs or aggressive force feedback settings.
 For wheelbases above 15Nm peak torque, verify monitor arm load ratings (typically 2-8kg maximum).